Melinae/TabularManifest/README.md

 Chad Scherrer, Steve Soloway, and Will Beasley

-If your organization is interested in the services of Insight Results, please contact [Steve Soloway](info@melinae.com) at {what belongs here}?  {Is there anything else someone would like to include?}
+If your organization is interested in the consulting services of Melinae, please contact [Steve Soloway](info@melinae.com) at {what belongs here}?  {Is there anything else someone would like to include?}

 For those interested in use the development version of `TabularManifest`, run the following two lines:
 ```